UgohDiegoKC/HNG-Backend-Stage0/README.md

 npm start
 ```

-### Deploying to Render
+### Deploying to Vercel

 1. Push code to GitHub
-2. Connect repository to Render.com
+2. Connect repository to Vercel.com
 3. Deploy with an Express.js environment

 ## Related Links